September 15, 2022

 Global central bank tightening in both developed and emerging markets will contribute to deteriorating global liquidity conditions and act as a headwind to growth.
 While we initially expected central banks to shift their focus from tamping down inflation to addressing growth-related concerns later this year as economic data worsened, obstinately high inflation readings gave most central banks little choice but to continue raising rates despite slowing growth, thereby amplifying recessionary dynamics.

 The way we see it, the prognosis is clear: We’re entering a challenging period for risk markets, in the short term at least.
 The broader geopolitical environment doesn’t help, as two important events—the Chinese Communist Party Congress in October and the U.S. mid-term elections in late 2022—will no doubt dominate market chatter.
 In times like these, it’s important to consider enhancing portfolio resilience.
 While it’s true that opportunities can emerge in times of uncertainty and volatility, it’s just as important for investors to cut through the white noise in the near term and train their goals on the longer term.

 Global Macro Outlook: a difficult climb ahead

 A closer look at macro trends that are likely to shape the trading environment in the coming months

 Previous editions of Global Macro Outlook

-This material has not been reviewed by, and is not registered with, any securities or other regulatory authority, and may, where appropriate, be distributed by the following Manulife entities in their respective jurisdictions.
-Additional information about Manulife Investment Management may be found at manulifeim.com/institutional.
+This material has not been reviewed by, is not registered with any securities or other regulatory authority, and may, where appropriate, be distributed by Manulife Investment Management and its subsidiaries and affiliates, which includes the John Hancock Investment Management brand.